|In the room where Lee Harvey Oswald slept, I tried to commune with his spirit.|

 location of JFK's limo when he received his fatal wound.

 At Shannon Rose Hill Park in Fort Worth, I stared at The Smirker's gravestone—the Spanish-speaking workers there weren't supposed to tell me where he lay, so they used hand signals to direct me to his plot when the bosses weren't watching.
-Perhaps he weighed on their minds, too.
+Perhaps my tormentor weighed on their minds, too.

 |The gas station where Oswald tossed his jacket after|